Canada won't confirm it's pulling out of Kyoto

 "I'm neither confirming or denying (the report)," said Kent, who announced Canada would spend C$600 million ($583 million) over the next five years to help improve air quality.

-Peter Julian of the official opposition New Democrats said Kent's presence at Durban would be a total charade.
+Peter Julian of the New Democrats said Kent's presence at Durban would be a total charade.

 "He's going to go there to obstruct, bury progress, derail the discussions and act like an environmental vandal," Julian told the House of Commons.